Click here to read important news regarding March 2019 SNAP benefits.

 Clients must have at least five years of residency in the United States to qualify for SNAP.
 If undocumented and with children who are American citizens, clients can apply for benefits on their behalf.

-This program is possible due to support from the Walmart Foundation.
+This program is possible due to support from the Food Research and Action Center and the Walmart Foundation.